Wednesday, November 18, 2020

 The primary text in Mr. Riney's classroom was Dilworth's Speller: A New Guide to the English Tongue, produced in 1740 by Thomas Dilworth, an English schoolmaster.

-Lincoln's formal education was minimal.
+Lincoln's formal education could have been more extensive.
 Lincoln later estimated that "the aggregate of all my schooling did not amount to one year."

-We have the testimony of his grandson that Riney was a school teacher by profession and taught several schools in Hardin County.
+We have the testimony of his grandson that Riney was a professional school teacher and taught several schools in Hardin County.
 He can hardly be classed among the itinerant schoolmasters.
-There are no reminiscences in the Riney family of whether Abraham Lincoln was an apt pupil at the early age of six.
+There are no reminiscences in the Riney family of whether Abraham Lincoln was an apt pupil at six.

 Thomas Riney, Zachariah's father, was an owner of slaves, and Zachariah was obliged to bring suit against one of his brothers-in-law to acquire his portion of the estate in the division of the negroes.
 This would indicate that he had no scruples against slavery, so it is not likely that he carried any opinions adverse to the institution into the schoolroom.